QL-Win/QuickLook/README.md

 <img src="http://pooi.moe/QuickLook/sample.gif?3" width="400">

 ## Background
 One of the few features I missed from macOS is [Quick Look](https://en.wikipedia.org/wiki/Quick_Look).
-It allows user peek into a file content in a lightening speed by just pressing the <kbd>Space</kbd> key.
+It allows user peek into a file content in lightning speed by just pressing the <kbd>Space</kbd> key.
 Windows, on the other hand, does not have this handy feature ... until now.

 I am aware that several alternatives are already available on the Internet (e.g. [WinQuickLook](https://github.com/shibayan/WinQuickLook) and [Seer](https://github.com/ccseer/Seer)).
-Despite these options, I still decided to craft another one by myself, because they are either not being actively developed, lack of variety, or ask for a amount of $$$.
+Despite these options, I still decided to craft another one by myself, because they are either not being actively developed, lack of variety, or ask for an amount of $$$.

 ## Highlights